onurerdem8/DSA210_Project/README.md

 ### Key Findings:

 - Low market cap and lower free float value are very strong indicators of outperformance
 - Underwriter identity affects returns, most likely since some underwriters do IPOs with lower market cap
 - 10% gain days also predict returns, was tested to see if they led to major crashes in price later on
 - GYO sector companies usually underperform
+- All findings are also practically significant since they show major price trends

 ### ML: